-The Legal Education Access Program
+The Legal Education Access Program (LEAP)

-LEAP at Touro Law Center comprises:
+LEAP at Touro Law comprises:

-- A four-week summer program.
-Open to all entering minority students to help them develop the crucial study and exam skills required for success in law school.
+- A four-week summer program to help students who will begin law school in the fall develop the crucial study and exam skills required for success in law school.

-- Have served as Editor-in-Chief and Managing Editor of the Touro Law Review, International Law Review, and the Journal of Race, Gender, and Ethnicity.
+- Editor-in-Chief and Managing Editor of the Touro Law Review, International Law Review, and the Journal of Race, Gender, and Ethnicity.